 This isn’t well written, of course, but it’s just normal bad.
 It is, in a word, endurable, and all because Alger bothered to set the dialogue in a particular place, and sketch out the people involved.
 Their palaver may be insipid, but it’s not the desperately false excitement of two disembodied voices.

-So I had always the floating dialogue technique to be the lowest method of opening a book, the very worst decision an author could make.
+So I had always considered the floating dialogue technique to be the lowest method of opening a book, the very worst decision an author could make.
 And then today I came across H. Irving Hancock’s Bountyville Boys…